anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/DynamoDB.md

 - Partition key (hash):
 	- Partition key must be unique for each item.
 	- Partition key must be diverse so that the data is distributed.
+	- DynamoDB uses the partition key's value as input to an internal hash function.
+The output from the hash function determines the partition (physical storage internal to DynamoDB) in which the item will be stored.
 - Partition key + sort key (hash + range):
 	- The combination must be unique for each item.
 	- Data is grouped by partition key.
+# Secondary indexes
+- You can create one or more secondary indexes on a table.
+A secondary index lets you query the data in the table using an alternate key, in addition to queries against the primary key.
+DynamoDB doesn't require that you use indexes, but they give your applications more flexibility when querying your data.
+After you create a secondary index on a table, you can read data from the index in much the same way as you do from the table.
+- Quotas:
+	- LSI: 5 indexes.
+	- GSI: 20 indexes.
+## Local Secondary Index (LSI)
+- Alternative sort key for table (same partition key as that of base table).
+- The sort key consists of 1 scalar attribute (string, number, or binary).
+- Up to 5 local secondary indexes per table.
+- Must be defined at table creation time.
+- Attribute projections can contain some or all the attributes of the base table (`KEYS_ONLY, INCLUDE, ALL`).
+## Global Secondary Index(GSI)
+- Alternative primary key (hash or hash + range) from the base table.
+- Speed up queries on non-key attributes.
+- The index key consists of scalar attributes (string, number, or binary).
+- Attribute projections - some or all the attributes of the base table (`KEYS_ONLY, INCLUDE, ALL`).
+- Must provision RCUs and WCUs for the index.
+- Can be added/modified after table creation.
+## Indexes and throttling
+### <mark style="background: #FF5582A6;">GSI</mark>
+- If the writes are throttled on the GSI, then the main table will be throttled, even if the WCU on the main tables are fine.
+- Choose your GSI partition key and WCU capacity carefully!
+### <mark style="background: #FF5582A6;">LSI</mark>
+- Uses the WCUs and RCUs of the main table.
+- No special throttling considerations.
+- Created with the table, can not create when the table is created.
 # Read/write capacity modes
 - You can switch between different modes once every 24 hours.
 ## <mark style="background: #BBFABBA6;">Provisioned mode (default)</mark>